Services and Facilities

 Student Accessibility Services

-St. John Fisher College is committed to assisting students with documented disabilities who are otherwise qualified for admission to the College, in compliance with Section 504 of the 1973 Federal Rehabilitation Act and Title III of the 1990 Americans with Disabilities Act (ADA, as amended).
-Students with documented disabilities (physical, learning, and/or psychological) who may need academic accommodations are advised to refer to the accessibility services information on the College’s website.
+St. John Fisher University is committed to assisting students with documented disabilities who are otherwise qualified for admission to the University, in compliance with Section 504 of the 1973 Federal Rehabilitation Act and Title III of the 1990 Americans with Disabilities Act (ADA, as amended).
+Students with documented disabilities (physical, learning, and/or psychological) who may need academic accommodations are advised to refer to the Student Accessibility Services website.
 For additional information, students may call or make an appointment with the coordinator of student accessibility services in the Student Accessibility Services Office, Kearney 300, (585) 385-5252.

-The veterans affairs certifying official, located in the Registrar’s Office, Kearney 201, provides students with information and assistance relating to veterans’ benefits and concerns.
-The certifying official may be contacted by phone at (585) 385-8031.
-For information on educational benefits and eligibility, visit the VA online at: benefits.va.gov/gibill/ or call 1 (800) 442-4551.
+The Veterans Affairs Certifying Official, located in the Registrar’s Office, Kearney 201, provides students with information and assistance relating to veterans’ benefits and concerns.
+The certifying official may be contacted by phone at (585) 385-8031 or by email : firstname.lastname@example.org.
+For additional resources for veterans, military students or their families please Student Financial Services web page.
+For more information on Veteran Education benefit eligibility, visit the VA online at: benefits.va.gov/gibill/ or call 1 (800) 442-4551.

 The Writing Center assist students with writing tasks from all disciplines and during all stages of the writing process.
 Individualized service and extensive writer participation enable students to become more skillful writers.
 Resources include a library of style manuals, handbooks, dictionaries, workbooks, and user-friendly handouts.
-Computers and printers are also available for student use during regular operating hours.
-Hours vary by semester.
-Writing Center services are free of charge to all Fisher students.
-“Walk-ins” are welcome but subject to tutor availability.
+Computers and print outs are also available for student use during regular operating hours.